inblack67/Mapbox-Farms/README.md

 ## Description

 This web application provied a service that tells the user what types of food trucks might be found near a specific location on a map.
-The user can search the food by it's category (eg. Fruit) and name (eg. Peaches)

 ## Stack